cybozu-go/meows/docs/user-manual.md

 1. Runners have a specific label determined from the name and namespace of the RunnerPool.
    - The format is `<your RunnerPool Namespace>/<your RunnerPool Name>`.
-2. Some commands should be called in jobs.
+2. Users must call these commands in their workflows.
    - At the beginning of a job, call `job-started`.
    - At the ending of a job, call `job-success`, `job-cancelled` and `job-failure` with `steps.if` conditions.